 There are many factors to consider when buying a new laptop, but not many as important as what resolution screen you need.
 So today we ask the question: Is a 4k laptop worth it?

-In short, a 4k laptop is worth it if you are looking for a laptop with a larger screen, over 13 inches, and have the budget available.
-The extra resolution the 4k screen has no real downsides, other than a bump in the price of the computer.
+A 4K laptop is worth it if you are looking for a laptop with a larger screen, over 13 inches, especially if you are a designer or gamer and have the budget available.
+The extra resolution the 4K screen has no real downsides, other than a bump in the price.

 Although we believe the time of the 4k laptop is upon us, there are other considerations when choosing the perfect laptop screen.
 We will give you a full breakdown of all the other aspects and how they compare to their 4k counterparts below.

 Pro tips: If you are unsure about buy a new laptop or don’t have the budget, you can output 4k quality from your old laptop.

 This is the main key factor in deciding whether or not you truly need a 4k display on your laptop.
 If you are looking for a smaller screen size (around 13 inches), you can get away with a smaller resolution than if you are in the market for a 17 inch laptop.